ainsleys/derivadex-api-docs/source/includes/main.md

 DerivaDEX is a decentralized derivatives exchange that combines the performance of centralized exchanges with the security of decentralized exchanges.

 DerivaDEX currently offers a public WebSocket API for traders and developers.
-You must first make a deposit to the DerivaDEX Ethereum contracts.
+In order to use this API, you must must first make a deposit to the DerivaDEX Ethereum contracts.
 The API will then enable you to open and manage your positions via commands, and subscribe to market data via subscriptions.

 Find us online [Discord](https://discord.gg/a54BWuG) | [Telegram](https://t.me/DerivaDEX) | [Medium](https://medium.com/derivadex)

 # Getting Started

-DerivaDEX is a decentralized exchange.
-As such, trading is non-custodial.
-Users are responsible for their own funds, which are deposited to the DerivaDEX smart contracts on Ethereum for trading.

 To begin interacting with the DerivaDEX ecosystem programmatically, you generally will want to follow these steps:
 1. Deposit funds via Ethereum via an Ethereum client